jeremy-miller/haskell-in-depth/README.md

-# haskell-in-depth-exercises
+# "Haskell in Depth" Exercises
-Solutions to exercises from "Haskell in Depth" book
+Solutions to exercises from the [Haskell in Depth](https://www.manning.com/books/haskell-in-depth) book.